aldouzerobinrelos-web/Relos_ECE2112_PA3/README.md

 # B. MODEL LOOKUP

-Use Boolean indexing on the `Model` column to answer both requests.
+The goal for this problem is to use Boolean indexing on the `Model` column to answer both requests.

 a.
 Display the complete row for Toyota Corolla.